 In September 2012 Malvern College established its first overseas campus, Malvern College Qingdao, in partnership with Babylon Education, a Hong Kong based education group formed by Harvard and Oxford graduates with extensive experience in education.
 Drawing on the experience and expertise of both our international staff and the local bilingual team, we have successfully brought an authentic British boarding school experience to students in China.
 Despite its short history, the school has established a strong reputation and its students have received offers from leading universities including University of Cambridge, Massachusetts Institute of Technology, University of California Los Angeles, and Imperial College London.
 A similar school has been established in Chengdu, Sichuan Province, in September 2015 to make this educational model available to students in western China.
 Its first cohort of students have achieved outstanding IGCSE results after one year in the school—57% A* and 67* A & A*.
 Recently, the latest member of the Malvern College family opened in Cairo, Egypt.

 The Malvern College family of schools offers distinct advantages for our students and staff in opportunities for exchanges, transfer, sharing of practice, and professional development.

-Malvern College Hong Kong will open in 2018 at a greenfield site near the Science Park, offering the International Baccalaureate (IB) curriculum, initially for approximately 380 students in Years 1-9, and ultimately 960 students in Years 1-13.
+Malvern College Hong Kong will open in September 2018 at a greenfield site near the Science Park, initially for approximately 380 students in Years 1-9 and will ultimately provide 960 places for both primary and secondary students in Years 1-13.
+The school will seek International Baccalaureate authorisation to deliver the full IB curriculum.
 The teacher-student ratio will be 1:10 and maximum class size is 20-24.

 The majority of places will be offered to students with foreign passports of an international background.
 Students enrolled in Malvern College Pre-School Hong Kong for a minimum of 1 year will have priority for assessment for Malvern College Hong Kong over other applicants.